|

 Q: How Much Does a Divorce Cost in North Carolina?

-A: There are filing fees that must be paid as well as court costs once the process begins.
+A: The cost of a divorce in North Carolina depends on many factors.
+There are filing fees and court costs, and the cost of an attorney.
 It is advisable to have legal counsel to protect your rights during your divorce case.
 The cost of your legal representation will depend on the hourly rate the law firm charges for their services.
 An amicable divorce will likely not be as costly, while a high-conflict divorce could last much longer and require higher payments for legal services.

 Q: How Are Divorce Lawyers Paid?